Skip to main content

 5/28/2025*Adrienne E. Adams City Council Introduced by Council Action details Meeting details Not available

-Resolution calling on the New York State Legislature to introduce and pass, and the Governor to sign, legislation that will mandate that Medicaid automatically authorize the coverage of validated blood pressure cuffs and monitors for pregnant and postpartum people and fully reimburse healthcare providers who assist such patients in their usage
+Resolution calling on the New York State Legislature to pass, and the Governor to sign, S.8541/A.8946, legislation that mandates that Medicaid automatically authorize the coverage of validated blood pressure cuffs and monitors for pregnant people and fully reimburse healthcare providers who assist such patients in their usage.

-By The Speaker (Council Member Adams) and Council Members Farías, Lee, Louis, Banks and Hanif
+By The Speaker (Council Member Adams) and Council Members Farías, Lee, Louis, Banks, Hanif, Brewer, Zhuang and Gutiérrez

 Whereas, While Medicaid is a federal program, each state develops and amends its own Medicaid plan pursuant to Section 1902 of the Social Security Act, before then seeking approval for the plan from the federal Department of Health and Human Services; and